French court suspends burkini ban

 More than 30 French towns have banned burkinis, which cover the whole body except for the face, hands and feet.

-Officials say the ban on the burkini -- worn mostly by Muslim women -- was a response to growing terror concerns.
+Officials say banning the burkini -- worn mostly by Muslim women -- is a response to growing terror concerns and heightened tensions after a series of terror attacks.

+Last month, a truck rampage killed more than 80 people in Nice, and attackers stabbed an 86-year-old priest in northern France.

-Human rights activists argue that such measures are illegal, and that pushes to outlaw the garment are Islamophobic.
+Human rights activists argue that burkini bans are illegal, and that pushes to outlaw the garment are Islamophobic.

 Photo sparks outrage